aronlindberg/Social-Network-Analysis-in-R/Readme.md

 N.B.
 The graph package cannot mix directed and undirected graphs in the same model.
 Can we work around this within the package or do we need a different package?

+These are whole networks, not ego networks, meaning that they are not centered on any given individual.

 Anything else?

 ## Potentially Interesting Measures That We Could Correlate With Various Sequence Characteristics ##